openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``extrausers.bbclass``
 ======================

-The ``extrausers`` class allows additional user and group configuration to be applied at the image level.
+The :ref:`extrausers <ref-classes-extrausers>` class allows additional user and group configuration to be applied at the image level.
 Inheriting this class either globally or from an image recipe allows additional user and group operations to be performed using the